lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 ## Step 1: Create a new LSP3Profile JSON file

-We will use the JSON template file to create your profile metadata.
+We will use the JSON template file to create our profile metadata.

 Follow the steps below to fill the blank fields, indicated by the placeholders `...`